PintoGideon/fictional-parakeet/Readme.md

 I wanted to revamp my personal portfolio using SASS, but pick up a few skills on the way which led me to code up this website first: https://pintogideon.github.io/fictional-parakeet/

 Credits to Jonas Schmedtmann and his udemy course titled 'Advanced CSS'.
-Also, a special shoutout to Justin Rounds, my Web Design professor at Northeastern who shaped the way I approached Designs in a Website.
+Also, a special shoutout to Justin Rounds, my Web Design professor at Northeastern who shaped the way I approached Website Design.

 I have some notes for future references: